digitalsamba/booking-system/booking-system-backend/docs/email-integration.md

 Available templates:
 - `booking_confirmation`: Sent to customers when a booking is created
-- `booking_notification`: Sent to providers when a booking is created
+- `booking_notification_provider`: Sent to providers when a booking is created
 - `booking_reminder`: Sent to customers before a scheduled booking
 - `booking_cancellation`: Sent to customers when a booking is cancelled